November 2019 Favorites

 TV Shows

-- South Park, 23 – Another funny season of this political incorrect TV show.
+• South Park, 23 South Park – Another funny season of this political incorrect TV show.
 These times covering stories like immigration, China, the anti-vaccination movement, or plant-based diets.
-South Park

-- Tom Clancy’s Jack Ryan, 2 – Good season with a lot of action.
-P
+• Tom Clancy’s Jack Ryan, 2 P – Good season with a lot of action.

-- The Terror, 2 – I started watching the seconds season of The Terror.
-This time a group of Japanese prisoners in a US internment camp gets haunted during WWII by a Pyūrei.
+• The Terror, 2 P – I started watching the seconds season of The Terror.
+This time a group of Japanese prisoners in a US internment camp gets haunted during WWII by a yūrei.

-- Fleabag 1 2 – This British TV show is very funny.
+• Fleabag 1 2 P – This British TV show is very funny.
 I enjoyed every minute of both (too short) seasons.
 Hopefully soon more of this.
-P

-- The Expanse, 2 3 – I timed watching these two seasons exactly to be finished when the 4th season starts on December, 13th.
-P
+• The Expanse, 2 3 P – I timed watching these two seasons exactly to be finished when the 4th season starts on December, 13th.

-- Mr. Robot, 4 – This season has some really fantastic episodes.
+• Mr. Robot, 4 P – This season has some really fantastic episodes.
 Two have a nearly perfect 10.0 score right now.
 I liked episode 405 in particular because it is filmed without any talking.
-P

-- The End of the Fxxxing World, 2 – The second season of this British TV show is very funny and filled with black humour.
-N
+• The End of the Fxxxing World, 2 N – The second season of this British TV show is very funny and filled with black humour.

-- Midnight Diner: Tokyo Stories, 2 – I already loved the first season of this Japanese TV show, which takes place in a Tokyo diner that opens between midnight to 7 am.
+• Midnight Diner: Tokyo Stories, 2 N – I already loved the first season of this Japanese TV show, which takes place in a Tokyo diner that opens between midnight to 7 am.
 It’s a TV show with short stories, interesting dialogs, and food.
-N

 Movies

-- Seth Meyers: Lobby Baby – The Netflix comedy special of Seth Meyers.
-N
+• Seth Meyers: Lobby Baby N – The Netflix comedy special of Seth Meyers.

-- Klaus – One of the best Christmas movies I’ve seen so far.
+• Klaus N – One of the best Christmas movies I’ve seen so far.
 The story, ideas, animation, and artwork are amazing!
-N

 Music & Podcast

-- DUST: Horizons – An anthology of immersive science fiction audio stories ranging from classic tales by pioneers of the genre to thought-provoking stories from the emerging voices of today.
+• DUST: Horizons – An anthology of immersive science fiction audio stories ranging from classic tales by pioneers of the genre to thought-provoking stories from the emerging voices of today.

 Books